splunk/splunk-connect-for-snmp/docs/planning.md

     Splunk Infrastructure Monitoring specific requirements

-    :   -   Ability to create of obtain real and token
+    :   -   Ability to create or obtain real and token

 ## Planning Infrastructure

-Single installation of Splunk Connect for SNMP (SC4SNMP) on machine with 16 Core/32 threads x64 and 12 GB ram will be able to handle up to 1300 SNMP TRAPs per sec.
+Single installation of Splunk Connect for SNMP (SC4SNMP) on a machine with 16 Core/32 threads x64 and 12 GB ram will be able to handle up to 1300 SNMP TRAPs per sec.

-Single installation of Splunk Connect for SNMP (SC4SNMP) on machine with 16 Core/32 threads x64 and 64 GB ram will be able to handle up to 1300 SNMP GETs per sec.
+Single installation of Splunk Connect for SNMP (SC4SNMP) on a machine with 16 Core/32 threads x64 and 64 GB ram will be able to handle up to 1300 SNMP GETs per sec.

-When planning infrastructure for Splunk Connect for SNMP (SC4SNMP) above limitations need to be taken under consideration.
+When planning infrastructure for Splunk Connect for SNMP, (SC4SNMP) note the limitations highlighted above.